alessandroNarcisi96/PlagiarismDetector/README.md

 If the two texts have no n-grams in common, the containment will be 0, but if _all_ their n-grams intersect then the containment will be 1.
 Intuitively, you can see how having longer n-gram's in common, might be an indication of cut-and-paste plagiarism.
 In this project, it will be up to you to decide on the appropriate `n` or several `n`'s to use in your final model.

+So let's see the result by checking for 4-grams in common.
+As we can see the result is great!

+## Longest Common Subsequence

+Containment a good way to find overlap in word usage between two documents; it may help identify cases of cut-and-paste as well as paraphrased levels of plagiarism.
+Since plagiarism is a fairly complex task with varying levels, it's often useful to include other measures of similarity.

+> The longest common subsequence is the longest string of words (or letters) that are *the same* between the Wikipedia Source Text (S) and the Student Answer Text (A).
+This value is also normalized by dividing by the total number of words (or letters) in the  Student Answer Text.

+As the boxplots show the distribuition of the values change along the different types of plagiarism

+## Common KeyWord
+Yake is a library that reads a text and find the keyword.In case of a plagiarism we can assume that there a lot of keyword in common.
+So basically I am going to compare the first 15 keyword that the text provided have in common.

+As the boxplots show the distribuition of the values change along the different types of plagiar